wcDogg/synology/ssh.md

 These are shallow instructions.
 The detailed process is here: [openSSH](https://github.com/CornDoggSoup/windows/blob/main/windows-11-pro-openSSH.md).

 IMPORTANT: This will be our second key.
-Ensure to append - and not overwrite -  `C:\ProgramData\ssh\administrators_authorized_keys`.
+Be sure to append - and not overwrite -  `C:\ProgramData\ssh\administrators_authorized_keys`.

 ### Backup `authorized_keys` file